 First of all, GML must be referring to the Roman Catholic Church’s version of the Ten Commandments (which regularly omits the second commandment) when they state that “in the New Testament, nine of the Ten Commandments were repeated.”
-I say this because, contrary to GML’s claim, the second commandment is not explicitly repeated anywhere in the New Testament (NT hereafter).
-It is however implied in the many general admonitions against idolatry (e.g. Acts 17:29, Acts 15:20; 1 Corinthians 6:9-10; Galatians 5:19-20; Ephesians 5:5; 1 Peter 4:3, Rev 9:20) but then so is the Sabbath since Christ acknowledged its legitimacy (Luke 4:16, Mark 2:27), longevity (Matthew 24:20, Isaiah 46:1-5, ) and eternality (Hebrews 4:9, Isaiah 66:22-23).
+I say this because, contrary to GML’s claim, the 2nd commandment is not explicitly repeated anywhere in the New Testament (NT hereafter).
+In other words, the wording regarding “graven images” is not mentioned in the NT though the 2nd commandment is implied in the many general admonitions against idolatry (e.g. Acts 17:29, Acts 15:20; 1 Corinthians 6:9-10; Galatians 5:19-20; Ephesians 5:5; 1 Peter 4:3, Revelation 9:20) but then so is the Sabbath since Christ acknowledged its legitimacy (Luke 4:16, Mark 2:27), longevity (Matthew 24:20, Ezekiel 44:24 & Ezekiel 46:1-6) and eternality (Isaiah 66:22-23).
 Accordingly, both Jesus and Paul observed the Sabbath throughout their ministries (Luke 4:16, Luke 4:31, Acts 17:2, Acts 18:4).
-Furthermore, Sabbath-keeping is a creation ordinance so it precedes the Ten Commandments which explains why in Exodus 16 the Israelites were expected to observe the Sabbath even before the Law of Moses was given.
+Furthermore, Sabbath-keeping is a creation ordinance so it precedes the Ten Commandments which explains why (in Exodus 16) the Israelites were expected to observe the Sabbath even before the Law of Moses was given.
 It also explains why the Fourth Commandment begins with the phrase “Remember the Sabbath Day.”
-In fact, in Exodus 20:9-11, God infers the necessity of the Fourth Commandment from His activities in Genesis 1 & 2.
+In fact, in Exodus 20:9-11, God infers the necessity of the 4th Commandment from His activities in Genesis 2:3.
 This means that the Sabbath ordinance is a necessary inference of the creation account in Genesis; God rested on the Sabbath so man must also rest on the Sabbath.
 This also means that the Sabbath ordinance transcends the Law and may explain why God places Sabbath observance on the same level as the act of embracing of the New Covenant in Isaiah 56:1-7.
-Nevertheless, even if Sabbath-keeping were not reaffirmed in the NT, the GML hermeneutic that allows for the selective marginalization of Old Testament (OT hereafter) verses based upon their absence in the NT is a very dangerous rule.
-If we were to follow this hermeneutic consistently, not only would we be compelled to forsake the second and fourth commandments (due to their alleged absence from the NT), we would also be forced to conclude that God’s promise to restore the primeval language to all people, a promise which only occurs in the OT (specifically in Zephaniah 3:9), is now obsolete.
+Nevertheless, even if Sabbath-keeping were not reaffirmed in the NT, the GML hermeneutic which allows for the selective marginalization of Old Testament (OT hereafter) verses based upon their absence in the NT is a very dangerous rule.
+If we were to follow this hermeneutic consistently, not only would we be compelled to forsake the 2nd and 4th commandments (due to their alleged absence from the NT), we would also be forced to conclude that God’s promise to restore the primeval language to all people, a promise which only occurs in the OT (specifically in Zephaniah 3:9), is now obsolete.
 Of course, if man should live by every word that proceeds out of the mouth of God (Deuteronomy 8:3), then why should it matter if in fact God failed to explicitly repeat the fourth commandment in the NT?
 After all, wasn’t He clear enough in Isaiah 66:23 when He said that the Sabbath will be perpetually observed in the new heavens and the new earth?

 The early Christians met on the first day of the week.